Phillip Calvert (governor): Life

-Calvert came to Maryland on the first expedition under first colonial governor Leonard Calvert (1606–1647), younger brother of the second Lord Baltimore Cecilius Calvert, 2nd Baron Baltimore (1605–1675).
+Calvert came to Maryland on the first expedition under the first colonial governor Leonard Calvert (1606–1647), younger brother of the second Lord Baltimore Cecilius Calvert, 2nd Baron Baltimore (1605–1675).
 In 1656, he was made secretary of the Province and one of its Councillors.
 After the treason and overthrow of Governor Fendall, Calvert became governor in 1660, and displayed clemency in pardoning Fendall.

+In 1659, at the extreme southern point of Talbot County, Maryland, 1000 acres of land was surveyed for Calvert.

 In 1661, Capt.
 Charles Calvert (1688–1734), illegitimate son of the Proprietor, was made Governor, and Philip was appointed Deputy-Lieutenant and Councillor of the Province.
 After this, he negotiated a treaty with the Dutch in which they agreed to abandon the disputed territory on the Delaware River.
 He was one of a committee which negotiated a treaty with the Indians, and of another commission which settled with the Virginia authorities a boundary line between Maryland and Virginia along the south shore of the Potomac River.

+On 27 June, 1662, Phillip Calvert was part of the council that ordered a prison be constructed, with "...the charges to be defrayed according to the law of England."
+One of Calvert's responsibilities was to bear witness to the writing and signing of the last will and testaments of residents.

 Family

 He was son of George Calvert, first Lord Baltimore (1579–1632), and his second wife, Joane.

+Calvert was married to Anne Wolsely Calvert.
+She died in 1680.
+He remarried to Jane Sewell Calvert, the step-daughter of his nephew Charles Calvert, 3rd Baron Baltimore.
+In 1682, Jane gave birth to a child of unknown name and gender.
+Philip Calvert and the infant both died in 1682.

+Burial

+It is believed Calvert was embalmed, with his organs removed from his skull and torso, and then the cavities filled with a mixture of salt, a white powder called alum, lime (a substance found in certain types of rock), and herbs.
+He was placed in a wooden hexagonally shaped coffin made from several kinds of wood, the wooden coffin was then wrapped in two sheets of lead that had been shaped to fit together much like a shoebox.